-Magnesium from corn and beans is one good source; most of us getting no more than half of what is desperately needed by the body.
-Another is dark-green leafy vegetables like spinach; nuts and seeds too.
+Magnesium from corn and beans is an important mineral; most of us are getting no more than half of what is desperately needed by the body.
+Other good sources are dark-green leafy vegetables like spinach; nuts and seeds too.

-Magnesium is especially needed to normalise the contraction of muscles lining our arteries; without sufficient we will most likely need blood-pressure medication.
+Magnesium is especially needed to normalise the contraction of the muscles lining our arteries; without sufficient of the mineral we will most likely need blood-pressure medication.

 Whole grains are a rich source of magnesium.
 Once refined of course they are hopeless.
 Corn on the cob is one of the easiest ways of getting the mineral in the summertime.

-I can assure you that if you enjoy the foods recommended at this site, you will be getting plenty of magnesium and all the other minerals; whole grains, legumes and dark-green leafy vegetables supply massive amounts of nutrients.
+I can assure you that if you enjoy the foods recommended at this site, you will be getting plenty of magnesium and all the other minerals that your body needs; whole grains, legumes and dark-green leafy vegetables supply massive amounts of nutrients.

 Personally I'm not crazy about dried beans.
-I would eat them out of necessity, but we prefer to grow them and enjoy our legumes whilst they are still young and tender.
+I would eat them out of necessity, but we prefer to grow and enjoy our legumes whilst they are still young, green and tender.

-Just for the record, 100g of kidney beans contains 140g of magnesium.
+Just for the record, 100g of dried kidney beans contains 140 milligrams of magnesium.

-The whole debate about anti-nutrients doesn't phase me but if you are concerned, green beans have a good deal less than those that are dried; perhaps that is why they are nicer.
+The whole debate about anti-nutrients doesn't phase me but if you are concerned, green beans have a great deal less than those that are dried; perhaps that is why they are nicer.

 In fact they help reduce fasting blood glucose and lower the risk of getting type-2 diabetes.

-We are flexitarians; enjoy small amounts of meat perhaps once or twice a week.
+Join the flexitarians; enjoy small amounts of meat perhaps once or twice a week.
 And we're not the slightest bit fearful of unrefined carbs.
-If you are diabetic or obese then you have to limit even the good starches.
+If you are diabetic or obese then you will have to limit even the good starches for a period.

-Magnesium from corn and beans is a mineral needed for 300 biochemical reactions in the body; one simply cannot be healthy if we are not getting around 350 - 400 mg per day.
-Most folk are getting no more than half of that.
+Magnesium from corn and beans is a mineral needed for 300 biochemical reactions in the body; one simply cannot be healthy if we are not getting around 400 mg per day.
+Most folk are having no more than half of that.

 Corn and lima beans is often called succotash.